-Nursery begin their year by focusing on developing their understanding of the world around them through the study of their first topic 'Exploring: How and why is the weather changing?'
-They look at features and details of objects in their environment and surroundings.
-Moving to Reception the children continue to develop their understanding of the world by a more in-depth study of their environment through the topic 'The Environment: What can we do to look after our local environment?'.
+Moving to Reception the children continue to develop their understanding of the world by a more indepth study of their environment through the topic 'The Environment: What can we do to look after our local environment?'.
 They focus and learn how to show care and concern for livings things and spaces around them.

 In Year 1 the children begin to develop their locational knowledge through their topic 'Exploring where we live: How do we find out about our surrounding environment?'.
 They learn to use compass directions (north, south, east, west) and locational/directional language (near, far, left, right) to describe the location of features and routes on a map.
 Into their next Geography topic of the year the children also develop an understanding of human and physical Geography through the study pf 'Physical features of our country: How and why does our country look different to India?'
-They learn about identifying seasonal and weather patterns in the areas studied, using vocabulary including; physical features-beach, cliff, coast, forest, hill, mountain, sea, ocean, river, soil, valley, vegetation, season and weather.
+They learn about identifying seasonal and weather patterns in the areas studied, using vocabulary including; physical featuresbeach, cliff, coast, forest, hill, mountain, sea, ocean, river, soil, valley, vegetation, season and weather.
 Human features-city, town, village, factory, farm, house, office, port, harbour and shop.

-This is introduced through the initial stages of developing Geographical skills using maps, atlases, globes and making comparisons of location.
-Coming to the end of Key Stage 1, the children begin Year 2 by completing an in-depth study of the United Kingdom through their topic 'UK: What is the United Kingdom?'.
+The children begin Year 2 by completing an in-depth study of the United Kingdom through their topic 'UK: What is the United Kingdom?'.
 They learn to name, locate and identify characteristics of the 4 countries and capital cities of the UK including seas.
 Alongside consolidating their understanding and creating of maps, atlases and globes to identify the UK and its countries, using simple compass directions and locational/directional language.
-Finally in the Summer term the children look at the world in a wider focus, they do this through their study of the topic 'Continents and Oceans: What does our world look like from different perspectives?'.
+In the Summer term the children look at the world in a wider focus, they do this through their study of the topic 'Continents and Oceans: What does our world look like from different perspectives?'
 The children learn to name and locate the world's seven continents and five oceans.
 This developed knowledge and skills allows the children to successfully move and progress into Key Stage 2 with a basis to their Geography understanding.